 Designing a Remembrance Card

-If you’ve been given the task of creating remembrance cards for an upcoming funeral or memorial service, you can download a template from the Internet.
+If you’ve been given the task of creating remembrance cards for an upcoming funeral or memorial service, you can download a memorial card template from the Internet.
 The preprinted templates include room for the deceased person’s full name and dates of birth and death.
 An inspirational Bible verse, prayer, short obituary, tribute, poem or song lyrics can easily be added to the back of the card.
 Other information you may want to include if there’s room:

 Name of funeral home or mortuary